 After the sparkling date juice, they brought a pot of tea and a cappuccino and I was treated to the following courses:

-Sandwiches galore.
+The offerings were creative and delicious.
 That zebra-looking bread is actually made of squid ink and pureed apples!
 Incredible.
 (And there are free refills on the sandwiches, so to speak.)

 Starting from top to bottom, I began with the absolute best scones and clotted cream I’ve ever had (and having lived a year and a half in the UK, that is a HUGE deal).

-Next, a selection of cakes.
+Next was a selection of cakes.

 The best item on the Burj al Arab afternoon tea menu was the sweetest dish of all: camel milk creme brûlée.